joshking1/Kubernetes_Backup_And_Recovery/README.md

 # At the work place, you are going to be required time to time to create a Kubernetes Demo using interactive environment.

-# Such small and Demo projects are better implemeneted usining Minikube.
+# Such small and Demo projects are better implemeneted using Minikube.

-# It is cheaper and easy to bring up
+# It is cheaper and easy to bring up K8S using Minikube.

-# Kubernetes is soon becoming the defactor environment for production.
+# Kubernetes is quickly becoming the defactor environment for production.

-# Backing up and recovering the target data in Kubernetes is vital
+# Backing up and recovering the target data in Kubernetes is vital for BC/HA/DR